SteveBarnett/Remixing/_thinking/enshittification.md

         - All kinds of companies make use of standards, like Wi-Fi, Bluetooth, USB
         - Adversarial interoperability is the key to self-help
     - tech workers
-        - for most of modern history, demand has fara exceed supply for tech workers
+        - for most of modern history, demand has far exceed supply for tech workers
         - (librarian-theorist Fobazi Ettarh's) vocational awe: the weaponisation of, holding hostage by, workers’ sense of duty, especially to the public those workers serve

 ### Part Three: The Epidemiology